kpetersen/kpetersen.github.io/eats/desserts/_posts/2012-2-17-chocolate-souffle.markdown

 1. As soon as the soufflés come out of the oven, gently prick open the top center of each and pour in some of the chocolate sauce.

-## Ingredients for Crème Chantilly (to be made while soufflés cook)
+## Ingredients for Crème Chantilly (to be made while souffles cook)
 1. 1/4 cup heavy whipping cream
 1. 1 tsp sugar
 1. 1 dash vanilla